 We found 3 geriatricians who accept MultiPlan near Kansas City, MO.

-Dr. Peter Holt sees patients in Kansas City, MO.
-His medical specialties are general internal medicine and geriatrics (elderly care).
-His areas of expertise consist of aging and dementia.
-Dr. Holt is affiliated with Saint Luke's Hospital of Kansas City.
-He honors Coventry, TRICARE, and Aetna Medicare, as well as other insurance carriers.
-Dr. Holt studied medicine at the University of Kansas School of Medicine.
-His residency was performed at a hospital affiliated with the University of Missouri-Kansas City (UMKC).
-He has received professional recognition including the following: Kansas City Super Doctors.
+Dr. Peter Holt specializes in general internal medicine and geriatrics (elderly care) and practices in Kansas City, MO.
+Clinical interests for Dr. Holt include aging and dementia.
+He is affiliated with Saint Luke's Hospital of Kansas City.
+He is an in-network provider for Coventry, TRICARE, and Aetna Medicare, as well as other insurance carriers.
+Before performing his residency at a hospital affiliated with the University of Missouri-Kansas City (UMKC), Dr. Holt attended the University of Kansas School of Medicine.
+Dr. Holt has received the distinction of Kansas City Super Doctors.

 Clinical interests: Dementia, Aging

 Dr. Christine Sankpill is a physician who specializes in hospital medicine (hospitalist) and geriatrics (elderly care).
-She attended the University of Missouri-Kansas City School of Medicine and then went on to complete her residency at a hospital affiliated with the University of Missouri-Kansas City (UMKC).
-Dr. Sankpill takes several insurance carriers, including Coventry, TRICARE, and Aetna Elect Choice.
-Her professional affiliations include Anderson County Hospital, Hedrick Medical Center, and Saint Luke's East Hospital.
+Coventry, TRICARE, and Aetna Elect Choice are among the insurance carriers that Dr. Sankpill accepts.
+Dr. Sankpill is a graduate of the University of Missouri-Kansas City School of Medicine.
+For her professional training, Dr. Sankpill completed a residency program at a hospital affiliated with the University of Missouri-Kansas City (UMKC).
+Dr. Sankpill's hospital/clinic affiliations include Anderson County Hospital, Hedrick Medical Center, and Saint Luke's East Hospital.

 Conditions / Treatments